 - Oh, Crap!: Walt tries his best to hide his sheer horror at discovering that Hank is on to Gus.

 - Outside-Context Problem: Hank Schrader has become this for Gus's feud with the cartel, now that he's investigating Gus.
-Mike reasons with him that if they made another move against him and Hank is there to see it...Mike: It would be the perfect storm.
+Mike reasons with him that if the cartel made another move against him and Hank is there to see it...Mike: It would be the perfect storm.

 - Pet the Dog: Saul encourages Jesse to mend his relationship with Andrea without any benefit to himself.
 He is also seen treating Andrea's son Brock very kindly.